lumeland/blog/posts/lume-3.md

 ## Processors improvements

-`site.process()` and `site.preprocess()` are among the most used features of Lume.
+`site.process()` and `site.preprocess()` are among Lume's most used features.
 Lume 3 brings some improvements here to make them easier to use.

 ### `page.document` no longer returns undefined